Home buyers assistance account a guide for first home buyers

 Your lending institution or real estate agent should be able to provide you with a Home Buyers Assistance Account application form.

 Complete Section A and forward the application form and supporting documents to your lender.
-Your lender will complete Section B and your completed application form and supporting documents to the Department on your behalf.
+Your lender will complete Section B and send your completed application form and supporting documents to the Department on your behalf.

 - a complete copy of the Offer and Acceptance contract (signed contract to buy the property) including any annexures referred to under the special conditions of the contact